RandomMeas.jl: A Julia Package for Randomized Measurements in Quantum Devices: Randomized-measurement workflow and package architecture

 \paragraph{Measurement data.} A \texttt{MeasurementData} instance holds the bit strings obtained from projective measurements performed in a single setting, together with the setting itself.
 Several such objects, collected over $N_{\mathrm U}$ different settings, are gathered into a \texttt{MeasurementGroup}.
 The library offers simulators that, given a tensor-network representation of a quantum state~$\rho$, simulate the entire acquisition process and return a \texttt{MeasurementGroup} identical in form to experimental data.

 \paragraph{Classical shadows.} Post-processing routines evaluate \texttt{MeasurementGroup} objects, and evolve around the abstract type \texttt{AbstractShadow}.
-Three concrete formats for classical shadows are available. \texttt{FactorizedShadow} is memory–efficient and scales to essentially arbitrary $N$ by storing vectors of $2 \times 2$ single-qubit classical shadows per site; \texttt{DenseShadow} stores a classical shadow as a full $2^N\times 2^N$ matrix and is therefore restricted to small systems ($N\lesssim 12$) but offers maximal computational speed; finally \texttt{ShallowShadow} is tailored to measurement settings generated by shallow circuits.
+Three concrete formats for classical shadows are available. \texttt{FactorizedShadow} is memory–efficient and scales to essentially arbitrary $N$ by storing vectors of $2 \times 2$ single-qubit classical shadows per site; \texttt{DenseShadow} stores a classical shadow as a full $2^{N}\times 2^{N}$ object.
+Since memory and basic linear-algebra costs scale exponentially in $N$ (i.e.\ with $4^{N}$ matrix entries), this representation is primarily intended for small systems or small subsystems (typically $N$ or $N_A \sim 10$--$12$, depending on hardware and how many shadows/batches are kept in memory), where it can be faster than factorized shadows; finally \texttt{ShallowShadow} is tailored to measurement settings generated by shallow circuits.
 In the context of dense representations, \texttt{MeasurementProbability} objects contain, for each setting, the empirical Born distribution (as a $2^N$ dimensional normalized vector) extracted either from the raw bit strings (\texttt{MeasurementData}) or via simulations.
 A suite of estimator functions then acts on classical shadows or directly on \texttt{MeasurementGroup} data structures to compute fidelities, purities, overlaps, Rényi entropies, \emph{etc.}.

 All tensor algebra is delegated to the highly optimised \texttt{ITensors.jl} library~\cite{fishman_ITensor_2022}, which enables both efficient classical simulation of randomized measurements in large quantum systems and convenient manipulation of high-rank tensors that arise during post-processing.